 Making sure all of the muscles of the body are warm helps to prevent injury during exercise and maximize movement and performance.

-Letting your heart rate decrease to a normal resting level prior to ending your gym session is important for health and safety.
+Letting your heart rate decrease to a normal resting level after your workout is important for health and safety.
 A cool down can consist of, but is not limited to, static stretching, deep breathing and mindfulness.
 Static stretching is important for mobility.
 Stretch all major muscle groups, holding the stretch for approximately 30 seconds after completion of your exercise.
 Deep breathing and mindfulness can also help to reduce heart rate and muscle tension.

 When starting a new exercise routine, listen to your body.
 Muscle soreness is normal after trying a new form of exercise, but pain is not.
 If you notice aches and pains after beginning a new exercise program, contact Athletico for a free assessment.
 Our team will assess your pain and provide recommendations for a treatment plan.